-Dos and Don'ts: Security and authentication
+Do's and Don'ts: Security and authentication

-All communication with Tango API must be authenticated.
+All communication with the Tango API must be authenticated.
 The API authentication process validates the identity of the user attempting to connect to the server.
 The authentication protocol sends credentials from the remote user requesting access to the server.
 For an authentication account, reach out to one of our Technical Support specialists or email [email protected].

 Authenticate and handle client credentials

 All calls require the platform’s authentication credentials.
-Authentication credentials are sent using HTTP Basic Auth or OAuth 2.0 in Tango portal:
+Authentication credentials are sent using HTTP Basic Auth or OAuth 2.0 in the Tango portal:

-• OAuth 2.0 client credentials: Allows you to establish a secure connection with API via an authorization token which uses your client ID and client secret.
+- OAuth 2.0 client credentials: Allows you to establish a secure connection with API via an authorization token which uses your client ID and client secret.

 Avoid browser-based API Calls